Real Estate News

 Attleboro plaza developer files lawsuit against Market Basket

-Home prices rise in Sept. in Prov. metro, R.I.
+Home prices rise in Nov. in Providence metro, R.I.

 Lardaro Report: RI Economy “Worse Than We Had Thought”

 NY joins forces with CT, NJ & RI for tougher gun laws